awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

    For procedures, see [Subscribe to a Topic](http://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

-1. Complete the procedures in [[ERROR] BAD/MISSING LINK TEXT](event-publishing-add-event-destination-sns.md) to set up your configuration sets to publish Rendering Failure events to your Amazon SNS topic\.
+1. Complete the procedures in [Set Up an Amazon SNS Event Destination for Amazon SES Event Publishing](event-publishing-add-event-destination-sns.md) to set up your configuration sets to publish Rendering Failure events to your Amazon SNS topic\.

 ## Part 2: Create an Email Template<a name="send-personalized-email-create-template"></a>